ranzbak/fpga-toccata/readme.md

 List of implemented features:

-- Control of the playback features via the Zorre II tatus register.
+- Control of the playback features via the Zorre II status register.
 - Status feedback via reading the Zorro II status register.
 - Playback of 8-bit mono, 8-bit stereo, 16-bit mono, 16-bit stereo
 - Audio volume via the AD1848 registers
 - Muting of left and right audio channels via AD1848 registers
-- Fake recording interrupts and data (only records scilence)
 - 1kb sample buffer, with interrupt generation on half empty.
 - Writing audio to the FIFO using the ZORRO II bus registers
 - Configuring the playback sample rate using the AD1848 registers